jamescherti/compile-angel.el/README.md

 Moreover, *compile-angel* guarantees that all relevant files are transparently both byte-compiled and native-compiled without requiring the user to invoke any scripts manually, which simplifies maintenance and reduces the risk of outdated files.

-(If you are interested in compiling all Emacs Lisp files regardless of their actual usage, the author recommends trying [elispcomp](https://github.com/jamescherti/elispcomp), which performs precisely that task.)
+(If you are interested in compiling all Emacs Lisp files regardless of their actual usage, the author recommends trying [elispcomp](https://github.com/jamescherti/elispcomp), which performs precisely that task.
+However, *compile-angel* offers greater efficiency.)

 ### Why not just use the package-recompile-all function?